chuckstack/chuckstack.github.io/src-ls/postgres-convention/nushell.md

 - Build foundation commands, compose them in modules
 - Use `.psqlrc-nu` for consistent formatting
 - Leverage psql variables (`:variable`) for advanced SQL scripting
+- JSON columns return `''` not `NULL` for missing values in chuck-stack